-Neurotherapy emerged in the 1970s as a drug-free procedure that identifies and treats a variety of conditions, including anxiety, depression, fibromyalgia/chronic pain, infertility, autistic-spectrum disorders, attention-deficit-hyperactivity disorder, epilepsy, and addiction, as well as stroke and brain injury.
+Neurofeedback is a drug-free procedure that identifies and changes a variety of conditions, including anxiety, depression, fibromyalgia, chronic pain, infertility, autistic-spectrum disorders, ADD/ADHD, epilepsy, and addiction, as well as stroke and brain injury.
 This list is quite extensive.

 Connect My Brain utilizes two methods for evaluating your current state of brain health.
 What does that mean?
-Brain health is flexibility in your thoughts, physical actions and function.
+Brain health is flexibility in your thoughts, physical actions, and function.
 There are many brain waves known today.
-There should be a flexible tone allowing us to move in and out of each wave throughout our daily encounters.
-However, because we often experience stressful situations, it is possible that our brain tone becomes “stuck”.
-The chronic change in tone literally affects the function of our body, our emotional outlook, and physical abilities.
+There should be a flexible tone, allowing us to move in and out of each wave throughout our daily encounters.
+However, because we often experience stressful situations, it is possible for our brain tone to become “stuck”.
+When there is a chronic, or a long-lasting, change in tone, it literally affects the function of our body, our emotional outlook, and physical abilities.
 Often times we can make a shift for ourselves and begin to move forward again.
 However, sometimes we cannot.
-When we are not able to do this for ourselves, Neuro and Bio Feedback sessions help us to regain the flexibility necessary in our brain tone so that we can break the “stuck” pattern and restore health.
+When we are not able to do this for ourselves, Neurofeedback sessions help us to regain the flexibility necessary in our brain tone.
+As a result, we can break the “stuck” pattern and restore health.

 The test evaluates the brain’s influences on Heart Rate, Heart Rate Variability, Skin Conduction, Temperature, Respiration, and Muscle Responses.
 The SRE is an instrumental tool in determining your personal recovery protocol.
-Allow me the opportunity to explain the purpose of this test.
-This test measures your ability to have balance between Sympathetics and Parasympathetics, the Autonomic Nervous System.
-Sympathetics are thought to be the “flight-or-fight” mechanism and Parasympathetics is the ability of the body to relax, in order to sleep, digest, eliminate, and reproduce.
+This test measures your ability to have balance between Sympathetics and Parasympathetics, or the Autonomic Nervous System.
+Sympathetics are thought to be the “fight-or-flight” mechanism and Parasympathetics is the ability of the body to relax, in order to sleep, digest, eliminate, and reproduce.

-Above I mentioned Heart Rate Variability, which looks at the heart rate between inhalation and exhalation.
+Heart Rate Variability looks at the heart rate between inhalation and exhalation.
 Inhalation is equivalent to sympathetics and exhalation is equivalent to parasympathetics.
-So every time you inhale, the process of filling the lungs is controlled by sympathetics and every time you exhale the parasympathics regulates this process.
+So every time you inhale, the process of filling the lungs is controlled by sympathetics, and every time you exhale the parasympathics regulates this process.
 The balance is essential to neurological function.

-The goal is to use your own brain activity as a form of therapy to exercise the ability to self-regulate your thoughts and body.
-Neurofeedback is something that you are desired to do.
+The goal in neurofeedback is to use your own brain’s activity as a form of therapy to exercise the ability to self-regulate your thoughts and body.
+Neurofeedback is something that you are designed to do.
 However, when you are “stuck”, you simply have temporarily lost the ability to do it on your own.
 Neurofeedback is a real-time therapy allowing you to reconnect to yourself.